The 27th Virginia Infantry Company D,

 Now Stonewall Jackson could precipitate a fight, knowing that the junction of the two wings of the Confederate Army was only hours away.

-Jackson, relieved at the news, had reclined to a fence corner catching some needed rest.
+Jackson, relieved at the news, had reclined to a to a fence corner catching some needed rest.
 Soon scouts reported enemy activity in the front of Brawner's farm on the Warrenton turnpike.
 Jackson rose quickly and ran to his horse, buckling on his sword as he approached "Little Sorrel."
 He immediately galloped off alone toward the Union column marching eastward across his front.
 Through the broomsedge field below Brawner's farmhouse he rode back and forth, trotting within easy musket range of the Federal Division of General Rufus King, which included a brigade of westerners wearing conspicuous black Hardee hats; soon to be known as the "Iron Brigade.

 Stonewall scrutinized the Federal regiments, marching at route step, for several minutes in this highly exposed position, riding along their left flank, sometimes halting, then rapidly riding on, only to halt and reverse direction to examine them again.